isomerpages/enterprisesg-sac-old/_courses/2019-07-17-Training-Course-on-SAC-CT-17.md

 #15-01 Innovis\\
 Singapore 138634

-All cheques should be crossed and made payable to "Enterprise Singapore".
+All cheques should be crossed and made payable to "Enterprise Singapore."
 An email confirmation will be sent before the course date.